 Students: access your course evaluations here if you came here by mistake.

 In order for course evaluation results to be useful, the response rate needs to be at an adequate level.
-There is no rule for what response rate is good or bad.
+There is no exact rule for what response rate is good or bad.
 The higher the rate, the more likely the results are representative of your class.

 This section explains how to interpret the results you receive after your course is over.